 There may be temporary differences between the accounting treatment of certain items and their taxation.
-Because it is important to maintain equity in entitlements between accounting periods, deferred taxation should be provided on all temporary differences, with details being given in the notes to the financial statements.
+Because it is important to maintain equity in entitlements between accounting periods, deferred taxation should be provided on all temporary differences, with details being given in the notes to the financial statements as required by FRS 12 "Income Taxes".